ottogroup/schedoscope/README.md

 We have updated the checksumming algorithm for Hive transformations such that changes to comments, settings, and formatting no longer affect the checksum.
 This should significantly reduce operations worries.
 However, the checksums of all your Hive queries compared to Release 0.5.0 will change. **Take care that you issue a materialization request with [mode `RESET_TRANSFORMATION_CHECKSUMS`](https://github.com/ottogroup/schedoscope/wiki/Scheduling-Command-Reference) when switching to this version to avoid unwanted view recomputations!** Hence the switch of the minor release number.

 The test framework now automatically checks whether there is an `ON` condition for each `JOIN` clause in your Hive queries.
 Also, it checks whether each input view you provide in `basedOn` is also declared as a dependency.

-###### 05/21/2016 - Release 0.5.0
-We have released Version 0.5.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This is a biggie.
-We have added Metascope to our distribution.
-Metascope is a collaborative metadata management, documentation, exploration, and data lineage tracing tool that exploits the integrated specification of data structure, dependencies, and computation logic in Schedoscope views.
-See [the tutorial](https://github.com/ottogroup/schedoscope/wiki/Open%20Street%20Map%20Tutorial) and the [Metascope primer](https://github.com/ottogroup/schedoscope/wiki/Metascope%20Primer) for more information.

 ## Community / Forums